Chuck Furuya is no longer working the floor in a restaurant dining room, but he’s still talking wine.

 Two years later, armed with a growing interest in wine, he joined Alioto’s, Honolulu outpost of the iconic San Francisco restaurant, as a waiter.
 Owner Nunzio Alioto was championing wines from California at a time when the industry was Europe-centric; he became Furuya’s mentor and one of his closest friends.

 Furuya served as manager in storied dining rooms such as La Mer, Bagwell’s 2424 and Parc Terrace, and cellarmaster at the old Kahala Hilton.
+He also handles first-class wine service for Hawaiian Airlines and is an occasional contributor to the Honolulu Star-Advertiser.

 This history is what Kale Furuya draws upon in the new podcasts, as he seeks to make the world of wine less intimidating, more inclusive, to a new audience — even as he embarks on his own journey in wine appreciation.